molleindustria/mudlike/README.md

 For example in *The end of the WORD as we know it* users can contract language viruses that modify their speech.
 The viruses can be transmitted from player to player and their effect last a couple of minutes.
 All the virus logic is contained in game.js.
 This file also contains a series of functions called upon certain game events, such as player initialization.

 **story.tw** (you can change its name in the game settings) is the hypertext part at the top.
-It's parsed from a twee file which can be exported from [Twine](https://twinery.org/) 1.4.2 (Important: the more recent Twine 2 doens't have a built-in .tw exporter, so you shouldn't use that).
+It's parsed from a twee file which can be exported from [Twine](https://twinery.org/) 1.4.2 (Important: the more recent Twine 2 doesn't have a built-in .tw exporter, so you shouldn't use that).
-Each passage can have a chatroom associated to it.
+Each passage can be associated to a chatroom.
 Multiple passages can share the same chatroom.
-A "room" is conceptually a space where users can hear each other.
+A chatroom is conceptually a space where users can hear each other.

 **client.js, index.html, style.css** only take care of the visual *presentation* of the story, there is almost no content in them.